FractalFeldspar/FractalFeldspar.github.io/_projects/mechanical-design-challenges.md

 Ex: Engineers do basic analysis to determine which concepts are viable.
 These include rough cost and size estimates and back-of-the-envelope spring calculations.
 For the most promising concepts, the engineers create detailed CAD and run more detailed analysis like FEA where necessary.
 Note that this step is often interwoven with the prototyping step described next.

 <strong>4.
 Prototype Concepts</strong><br>
 Ex: Engineers make physical prototypes of the most promising concepts using mills, laser cutters, 3D printers, and other tools.
 They assess factors that are easier to test physically than analytically, such as how the microSD card feels as it’s pushed, or how many push cycles the mechanism can handle.
 They refine the prototypes over multiple iterations, and during this process of iteration, the engineers may go back to generating new concepts or even revisiting design requirements.
+As the iterations progress, the engineers put more and more attention into optimizing DFM and DFA.

 <strong>5.
 Finalize and Produce</strong><br>
 Ex: The company decides the looped-path mechanism best meets their needs and they finalize their CAD, drawings, BOM, and other documentation.
 They lock in materials and tolerances, work with suppliers, and run pilot builds.
 After resolving any issues, the company begins mass producing this new microSD card slot.